mandylatham/Angular-Tipo-Webapp/src/app/g/public/docs-site/content/creating_an_application_basic/index.md

  - How to customize the appearance of the app.
 This will range from customizing how the app looks (logo, font, colours) to customizing other aspects such as  how data is displayed and the appearance of forms
  - How to customize email templates
  - How to invite users to the app, assign them roles and control their data access

+TODO: Assigning user roles and controlling their data access might be done later.

 ## Creating the Application
 To demonstrate the process of creating an application with TipoTapp, we are going to create an application that could be used in a higher-learning institution to manage student data.
 In this section of the guide, the app will start off simple with a few Tipos and then get more complex as we move to the Intermediate and Advanced sections.